br-automation-com/mappView-File-Explorer/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.8
+#### Version 0.9
-- Added function for generating list box data provider
+- Added function to view files by double click or command
-- Fixed typos, cleaned up binding file
-- Created individual packages for NET and USB
-- Fixed enable/disable
-- Added message box before deleting an item